th3le0nk1ng/delivery-manager/README.md

         </order-list>
     </delivery-manager>

-I had difficulties initializing the datepicker and having it detect the differences between moment.js and JavaScript date objects.
-I was originally going to use Angular UI Bootstrap Datepicker popup, but I was having issues activating the popup.

-I would also prefer to use an object model mapper library instead of manually creating the objects from the JSON data.

-The styling is also an unfinished product since I spent more time on the application code.
-I would have also liked to use collapsible rows to show more details about the order, such as the items it consists of, special instructions, delivery note made by driver, etc.
+I would have also liked to use collapsible rows to show more details about the order, such as the items it consists of, special instructions, delivery note made by driver, etc. However, this code exercise reflects minimal requirements of a given prompt.

 ## Additional Information
 This project is based off a Yeoman generator: https://github.com/STUkh/generator-angular-webpack-es6